tests-always-included/wick/formulas/README.md

 * [redis] - Installs the redis server
 * [rvm] - Install RVM and can install Ruby as well as gems
 * [s3cmd] - Work with Amazon S3
+* [sysctl] - Change kernel properties and persist them for after reboots
 * [timezone] - Set the machine's timezone
 * [tomcat-7] - Installs Tomcat 7
 * [unzip] - Installs unzip